jakerdou/tamu-esports-discord-bot/README.md

 # TAMU-ESports-Discord-Bot
 A bot I coded to send automatic tournament updates and other useful information to the Texas A&amp;M Esports Super Smash Brothers Discord.

+The bot's name is ROB, he is named after the robot character in super smash brothers.

 SEND UPDATES
 ![updates](./images/rob_announcement.PNG)